Spriggans12/StravaActivitiesUpdater/README.md

 - **`activity.name.XXX`**
 These parameters allow you to change what your updated activities names will be.
 Different values can be configured if the activity was a morning or an evening ride.
+These values can remain empty.

 - **`activity.desc.XXX`**
 These parameters allow you to change what your updated activities descriptions will be.
 Different values can be configured if the activity was a morning or an evening ride.
+These values can remain empty.

 ## Compiling the program yourself